After finding cracks on gas coolers, Equinor ordered to ensure maintenance of North Sea platform

 Based on the Norwegian regulator’s statement, further investigations established that the substance was asphaltene – a heavy crude oil component – which had leaked out through cracks in the cooler’s outer shell.
 In addition, this was found to be the case for a similar cooler in the parallel process train.

 While the incident caused no harm to people or the natural environment, it led to a production shutdown and substantial repair work.
-The PSA further stated that this incident could have developed under slightly altered circumstances into a major gas leak through brittle fracturing in the outer shell of one of the gas coolers, which held hydrocarbon gas under a pressure of 60 bar.
+The PSA further states that this incident could have developed under slightly altered circumstances into a major gas leak through brittle fracturing in the outer shell of one of the gas coolers, which held hydrocarbon gas under a pressure of 60 bar.

-The offshore safety watchdog further advised that these gas coolers are a shell and tube type, comprising an outer shell in 22%Cr duplex steel where gas circulates and an inner tubing bundle in titanium filled with coolant (seawater).
+The offshore safety watchdog further points out that these gas coolers are a shell and tube type, comprising an outer shell in 22%Cr duplex steel where gas circulates and an inner tubing bundle in titanium filled with coolant (seawater).
 The outer shell has a specified thickness of 36 millimetres and the coolers are protected by fire insulation on tank and flanges.

 The regulator said that based on technical material investigations, the cracks were through-wall and caused by chloride stress corrosion cracking (CSCC), which had begun externally.
 In the PSA’s view, the condition had developed over time, and it is difficult to date when cracks began to develop, while underlying causes of the incident include the design/construction of the coolers and their follow-up during the operational phase.